- 401(k) employer matching is the process through which an employer matches an employee’s contributions to their 401(k) retirement account.

 401(k) employer matching is the process by which an employer contributes to an employee’s retirement account based on the employee’s contributions.
 Employers tend to set their 401(k) contribution limits based on the employee’s annual salary.
 In other words, an employer’s contribution rate may be at most a certain percentage of the employee’s salary.
 For example, an employer may be willing to match 50% of an employee’s contribution, up to 6% of their annual salary.
 So, if the employee contributed 6% to their 401(k) plan, the employer would contribute an additional 3% to the employee’s retirement savings.

-Key takeaway: 401(k) employer matching is when an employer also contributes to an employee's retirement account based on the amount the employee contributes.
+Key takeaway: 401(k) employer matching is when an employer also contributes to an employee’s retirement account based on the amount the employee contributes.

 Why should you offer a 401(k) employer match?

-Offering a 401(k) employer match as part of your employee retirement plan has three primary benefits for your company:
+Offering a 401(k) employer match as part of your small business 401(k) plan has three primary benefits for your company:

-- Better recruiting.
-Not all companies offer a 401(k) employer match, so doing so can help your business stand out to top job candidates.
-Offering better benefits correlates with hiring better candidates.
+- Better recruiting: Not all companies offer a 401(k) employer match, so doing so can help your business stand out to top job candidates.
+Providing better benefits correlates with hiring better employees.

-- Stronger employee morale and retention.
-Just as offering 401(k) contribution matching can draw better recruits to your business, this benefit can also improve morale among existing team members and increase employee retention at your company.
+- Stronger employee morale and retention: Just as offering 401(k) contribution matching can draw better recruits to your business, this benefit can also improve morale among existing team members and increase employee retention at your company.